ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 The frontend integration is 90% complete - just add the UI components using the examples provided above!

 ---
-TODO: add button voice and saind in tunisian lawej arkhes billet etc etc with meta osmmultilingue and it will do search by itself
+TODO: add button voice and said in tunisian lawej arkhes billet etc etc with meta osmmultilingue and it will do search by itself
-TODO: booking could pass twice for the same booking, correct that **Congratulations!
+TODO: booking could pass twice for the same booking, correct that
+TODO: add paiment by apple pay and cards etc **Congratulations!
 Your booking system is ready for production use!** 🎉